Student Rights and Responsibilities

 Advanced Placement (AP) and International Baccalaureate (IB)

 Students may earn college credit by taking the Advanced Placement (AP) exams or International Baccalaureate (IB) exams while in high school and providing official transcripts showing satisfactory scores.
-Flathead Valley Community College recognizes IB achievement and awards credits for each higher-level exam passed with examination scores of four or higher.
+FVCC recognizes IB achievement and awards credits for each higher-level exam passed with examination scores of four or higher.
 Some standard-level exams are accepted.
-Students may contact the Admissions and Registration Office with any further questions on which AP and IB exams are accepted.
+Accepted AP and IB exams are listed at fvcc.edu/ap.
+Students may contact the Admissions and Registration Office with any further questions on AP and IB exams.

 The FVCC policy for accepting either AP or IB credit is as follows: